Translate:

-Teaching Technology to Students
+Teaching Technology to Students Who Learn Differently

 Learn Technology

-By teaching computer science principles and technology skills, students increase employability and enhance their personal interests and passions for an increased quality of life.
+By teaching computer science principles and technology skills, students increase employability and enhance their personal interests and passions for an increased quality

 Build Social Skills

 At TKU we focus on the individual needs of the student.
-Social and emotional learning (SEL) skills are fundamental to success and are interwoven into all aspects of programming.
+Social and emotional learning (SEL) skills are fundamental to success and are interwoven into all aspects

 Join A Community

 TKU is a supportive community of peers, parents and families.
-For many students this is the first time they have felt safe, comfortable and fully supported to learn and have fun.
+For many students this is the first time they have felt safe, comfortable and fully supported to learn

 The TKU Model